 SELECT CONCAT('ALTER TABLE ',TABLE_NAME,' ENGINE=InnoDB;') FROM INFORMATION_SCHEMA.TABLES WHERE ENGINE='MyISAM' AND table_schema = 'database_name';

 For example, this is what it will look like with the sakila database:

 2. After submitting this query, you will see the list of all tables to convert to InnoDB.

-3. Click + Options above the results, select Complete texts and click vai in the lower right corner of the screen.
+3. Click + Options above the results, select Complete texts and click Plan your trip in the lower right corner of the screen.